EaW-Team/equestria_dev/common/factions/_documentation.md

 		the faction upgrades within this group, this list will be sorted on their bonus }

+	display_as_percentage = (default yes) whether to show the value as a percentage or flat value in the UI

    ### List of faction-upgrade-types, that have code support
 	upgrade_research = an upgrade that increases the faction sharing research, first one unlocks the research upgrade_intelligence = an upgrade that makes agency upgrades quicker if another faction member has unlocked the upgrade already